 Eat & Drink

 Every morning we had breakfast in Aroma at the old port.
 You can get a coffee and a ham & cheese sandwich for 3-4 EUR.
-The best food we had in Chania was at Tamam and Chalkina.
-We visited Tamam, near the old port, during lunch time.
+The best food we had in Chania was at Tamam and Ta Chalkina.
+We visited Tamam, near the old port, during lunchtime.
 I would totally recommend you to go there if you are in Chania and have the Tamam salad and the Iranian rice, awesome tastes.
 Both restaurants provide you with a nice atmosphere and great food.

 Some other places we visited for food & drink include:

-- To Xani (live music and lovely food)
+- To Meraki – Diakritika(live music and lovely food)

-- Apothiki (drinks and good music)
+- To Antikristo (drinks and good music)

 Tips on drink & food – don’t forget to try: rakomelo, raki, staka, ntakos salad and kalitsounia.

-Exploring the Old City
+Explore the Old City

 Although being in Chania for just a few days I loved walking around the Old City.
 From where we stayed we could easily reach the Venetian port.
-At the end of Agios Markos street we arrive at Akti Enoseos from where you can see the lighthouse.
+At the end of Agios Markos street, we arrive at Akti Enoseos from where you can see the lighthouse.
 Moving on you’ll get to see a Muslim mosque which is a principal characteristic of the port apart from the lighthouse.
 From there you can find a lot of cafes, bars, restaurants, clubs and shops.
 Moving further up the tiny street behind the port you will find the Municipal Market and the Stivanadika road which is considered one of the most popular tourist roads.
 There are a lot of tiny, stoned pedestrian streets where you can walk and find some small shops which sell traditional things.